Appeal court reduces sentence for Red Deer cocaine trafficker - Red Deer Advocate

-A convicted cocaine trafficker had his sentence reduced by nearly two months in a recent Alberta Court of Appeal decision.
+A convicted cocaine trafficker’s sentence was reduced by nearly two months in a recent Alberta Court of Appeal decision.

 Three appeal court justices ruled Jordan Michael Hoelscher was entitled to 57 more days of credit against his six-and-a-half year sentence, for time served in custody prior to his conviction.